Every single atom around us, including those in our own bodies, originated in momentous cosmic events that predate the Earth.

 Merging neutron stars

-If two companion stars are both massive stars, when they collapse into neutron stars they may collide.
+If two companion stars are both massive stars, when they reach the end of their lifecycle to become neutron stars, they may collide.
 They will be crushed together into an even bigger neutron star, and sometimes into a black hole.

 Cosmic ray fission

-When supernovae explode or when neutron stars merge, they emit a form of highly intense electromagnetic radiation into space.
+When supernovae explode or when neutron stars merge, they emit a form of highly intense electromagnetic radiation into space called ‘cosmic rays’.

 They travel at the speed of light and when they encounter something – like a dusty cloud of atoms like carbon, nitrogen, or oxygen, they will collide with them and cleave them in two.
 From these collisions, we get beryllium, boron, and lithium.